(All fields required)

 Please enter your name.

-laboratory is currently focused on the pathogenesis of chronic gastrointestinal
+The research in Xiaonan Han, PhD's laboratory is currently focused on the pathogenesis of chronic gastrointestinal

 injuries, and development of potential treatments for enteric infection and

 inflammation in the pediatric patients.
 His lab projects include:

 Stem cell therapy has recently achieved many successful cases in the personalized treatment of chronic and persistent mucosal inflammation; however, trans-differentiation of these stem cells into different cell types causes numerous problems.
 It was reported that intestinal epithelial stem cell-derived enteroids have a better potential in healing gastro-intestinal ulceration, but lack of fundamental mechanisms significantly blocks the development of intestinal stem cell treatment.
 Cytokine/JAK/STAT signaling is suggested to mediate intestinal stem cell homeostasis.
 In this project, we mainly focus on investigation of the role of JAK/STAT signaling in the adult stem cell responses to intestinal injury.
 Using a series of proof-of-concept studies with JAK-STAT mutant mice, mouse or human adult stem cells, we will, first, characterize the role of JAK-STAT signaling in adult stem cell differentiation; second, we will define the sufficiency of activation of JAK-STAT signaling for intestinal barrier differentiation.